MetOffice/fab/docs/source/site-specific-config.rst

 Tool
 ====
-Each tool must be derived from :class:`~fab.tools.tool.Tool`.
+Each tool must be derived from :class:`~fab.tools.Tool`.
 The base class provides a `run` method, which any tool can use to execute a command in a shell.
 Typically, a tool will provide one (or several) custom commands to be used by the steps.
 For example, a compiler instance provides a :func:`~fab.tools.compiler.Compiler.compile_file` method.
-This makes sure that no tool-specific command line options need to be used in any Fab step, which will allow to replace any tool with a different one.
+This makes sure that no tool-specific command line options need to be used in any Fab step, which will allow the user to replace any tool with a different one.

 New tools can easily be created, look at